Guides

 This is no ordinary panto

 The Gaiety Theatre is arguably the city's home of Christmas panto, a Christmas tradition that’s on par with decorating the tree and filling up on turkey stuffing.
-From November 24, transport the whole family to Neverland and follow the adventures of Peter Pan and his motley crew as they outwit the menacing Captain Hook.
+From November 23, enjoy a tale as old as time and follow the love story of Beauty and the Beast

 Best for: families.